concilify/stackage-aws-lambda-nuget/README.md

 B. Postman

 Import the `examples/Lambda Examples.postman_collection.json` file into Postman.
-This includes requests for both examples which can be changed to match your lambda functions.
+This includes requests for both examples which can be changed to match your functions.

 C. AWS CLI

-Run the following in your console, where `{FUNCTION_NAME}` is the name of your lambda function.
+Run the following in your console, where `{FUNCTION_NAME}` is the name of your function.
 Again, if you use a console other than Powershell, you will most likely need to alter the escaping of quotes in the JSON body.

 ```ps
 aws lambda invoke --endpoint-url http://localhost:9001 --function-name {FUNCTION_NAME} --payload '{\"foo\": \"bar\"}' --cli-binary-format raw-in-base64-out response.json